gathuku/laravel_mpesa/README.md

 [![Twiter](https://img.shields.io/twitter/url/https/github.com/gathuku/laravel_mpesa.svg?style=social?style=social)](https://twitter.com/Gathukumose)

 This package helps you integrate your laravel application with Mpesa daraja APIs.
-The package eliminates (almost)all the hassles and lets you concetrate on what is important.
+The package eliminates (almost)all the hassles and lets you concentrate on what is important.

 The package will help you integrate with the following APIs, available on mpesa daraja;